 Notes About Research Results

-The NutrientStar program is committed to promulgating common standards for research and requirements for the minimal data required to allow products and tools to be fully assessed for their ability to improve NUE.
+The NutrientStar program is committed to promulgating common standards for research and requirements for the minimum data required to allow products and tools to be fully assessed for their ability to improve NUE.
 Information about protocols required to fully assess products and tools is available here (PDF).